hazzik/Brandy/README.txt

-web application framework for first start and rapid development
+web application framework for fast start and rapid development